 - Take an infant CPR and first aid class.
 These classes will help teach you how to care for your baby in an emergency.
 Ask your baby's healthcare provider where you can take these classes.

 What do I need to know about my baby's next well child visit?

 Your baby's healthcare provider will tell you when to bring your baby in again.
 The next well child visit is usually at 9 months.
-Contact your child's healthcare provider if you have questions or concerns about his health or care before the next visit.
-Your baby may get the hepatitis B and polio vaccines at his next visit.
-He may also need catch-up doses of DTaP, HiB, and pneumococcal.
+Contact your baby's healthcare provider if you have questions or concerns about his or her health or care before the next visit.
+Your baby may get the hepatitis B and polio vaccines at his or her next visit.
+He or she may also need catch-up doses of DTaP, HiB, and pneumococcal.

 Care AgreementYou have the right to help plan your baby's care.
 Learn about your baby's health condition and how it may be treated.
 Discuss treatment options with your baby's caregivers to decide what care you want for your baby.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.